pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

 The format used by OpenSSH to store public keys, as specified in :rfc:`4253`.

-Currently, only RSA and DSA public keys are supported.
-Any other type of key will result in an exception being thrown.

 An example RSA key in OpenSSH format (line breaks added for formatting purposes)::